 Richard Vollin is a brilliant surgeon who is an obsessive collector of Edgar Allan Poe memorabilia.
 He is implored to help save the life of Judge Thatcher’s daughter Jean following a car accident and does so.
 Shortly after, Vollin becomes fixated on Jean, much to the consternation of her father who decides that Vollin is mad.
 Wanted murderer Edmond Bateman comes to Vollin, asking Vollin to surgically reconstruct his face so he can hide, but instead Vollin alters Bateman so that he is hideously deformed, promising only to fix his face if Bateman kills for him.
 Vollin then invites Jean, her fiancee and father to his home for a dinner party where he plans a nasty revenge using working models of Poe’s instruments of torture that he has constructed in his dungeon.

 The Edgar Allan Poe poem was later used, with only slightly more connection, by Roger Corman as The Raven (1963), a comedy about a duel between sorcerers, which also starred Boris Karloff.
-There are several other films loosely based on Poe that have the same name with Ulli Lommel’s The Raven (2006) and David DeCoteau’s The Raven (2007), both about a mad killer, and The Raven (2012) featuring Poe against a serial killer.
+There are several other films loosely based on Poe that have the same name including The Raven (1915), an Edgar Allan Poe biopic; Ulli Lommel’s The Raven (2006) and David DeCoteau’s The Raven (2007), both about a mad killer; and The Raven (2012) featuring Poe against a serial killer.